Michael Burnham: Ending the Federation–Klingon War

 In "The War Without, The War Within", the Discovery jumps nine months ahead in 2257, with the Federation suffering significant losses in the war with the Klingons.
 Burnham reveals to Admiral Cornwell and Sarek about the arrival of their guest, Emperor Georgiou.
 Burnham asks Cornwell to give Emperor Georgiou political asylum, feeling sympathy for her, despite not being her Georgiou.
 Later, Tilly convinces Burnham to confront Ash, who is now fully recovered with dual memories, feeling deep remorse for Voq's actions.
 Sarek tells her not to regret loving someone, encouraging her further.
 Burnham ultimately ends their relationship.
-Ash begs her, saying he can't make it without her, but Burnham explains she was lost after the battle of the binary stars, and having to reclaim life is punishing and solitary.
+Though Ash pleads with not to do so, Burnham explains that she was lost after the battle of the binary stars, and having to reclaim life is punishing and solitary.

 In the season one finale, "Will You Take My Hand?", Emperor Georgiou poses as Prime Georgiou, enlisted by Starfleet to end the war however she sees fit in exchange for her freedom.
 Burnham, Tilly and Tyler accompany her to Qo'nos.
 Ultimately, Burnham is forced to stop Georgiou's genocidal attack on the Klingon home planet, outraged at Cornwell and Starfleet for enabling the act.
 Burnham manipulates Georgiou to give her the explosive device, by telling her if she doesn't, she will have to watch her daughter die again.
 Georgiou reluctantly agrees and walks off to her freedom.
 Burnham offers L'Rell a peace treaty, to call off the Klingons' planned invasion on Earth in exchange for the device as a measure of peace and diplomacy in order to end the war.
 Ash reassures a reluctant L'Rell to take charge.
 After the incident, Burnham's act of diplomacy in finishing the war ends with her, and many of the Discovery crew, decorated by Starfleet with the Medal of Honor for their heroic actions.
 Burnham is fully reinstated as a Commander in Starfleet, her record is expunged, she is pardoned by the Federation President, and she becomes the Chief Science Officer for the Discovery.
 Burnham and Tyler decide to go their separate ways, Tyler planning to find a union between humans and Klingons with L'Rell, and Burnham back aboard Discovery.
 On their course to Vulcan to pick up the new Discovery captain, they receive a transmission from Captain Christopher Pike of the USS Enterprise.

 After Pike takes command of Discovery in the Season 2 premiere "Brother", Burnham sees a "Red Angel" aboard USS Hiawatha.